-Lynn approached Zero Waste Scotland’s Energy Efficiency Business Support Service and we provided the company with a free assessment of its premises.
+Lynn approached our team and we provided the company with a free assessment of its premises.
 It was found that 75% of the gas consumption on site was for heating the two 60kW suspended space heaters in the production area.
 The annual gas bill was more than £10,000.

 It was calculated that by swapping the existing space heaters to gas-fired radiant heaters, energy consumption would be cut by 41% and there would be an annual saving of more than £2,000.
 The switch to radiant heating has also lowered the company’s carbon emissions by more than 11 tonnes.